maelic13/beast/README.md

 ## EXE
 You can compile yourself from https://github.com/maelic13/beast_exe

+Tested and working for Hiarcs Chess Explorer and Arena.
+Currently not working with Chessbase and Fritz!
+For other GUIs, you have to test for yourself.

 The exe must be placed in beast repo, expecting following relative paths to exist
 - ./venv/scripts/python.exe
 - ./src/beast.py